-NBC shows this season (so far): The Blacklist, The Blacklist: Redemption, Blindspot, Caught On Camera With Nick Cannon, Chicago Fire, Chicago Justice, Chicago Med, Chicago PD, Dateline NBC, Emerald City, The Good Place, Grimm, Law & Order: Special Victims Unit, Little Big Shots, Powerless, The New Celebrity Apprentice, Shades of Blue, Superstore, Taken, This Is Us, Timeless, To Tell the Truth, The Voice, and The Wall.
+NBC shows this season (so far): AP Bio, Better Late Than Never, The Blacklist, Blindspot, The Brave, Champions, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, Good Girls, The Good Place, Great News, Law & Order: Special Victims Unit, Law & Order True Crime, Superstore, Taken, This Is Us, Timeless, The Voice, The Wall, and Will & Grace.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.